JawedAshraf/Deathray/Deathray readme.txt

              Limited to the range 0 to 64.

-             When set to 0 spatial filtering is performed on the luma plane.
+             When set to 0 spatial filtering is performed on the luma plane.
 When set to 1 filtering uses the prior, current and next frames for the non-local sampling and weighting process.
 Higher values will increase the range of prior and next frames that are included.